audreycs/cs224n_nlp_stanford/lecture2_word_vectors2/README.md

 - Unclear if the subsystem is the problem or its interaction or other subsystems
 - If replacing exactly one subsystem with another improves accuracy -> Winning!

-A usual way of calculating similarity of word vectors: cosine distance.
+A usual way of calculating similarity of word vectors: **cosine distance**.

 <img src="pics/pic2.png"
      style="align: center"